2021-09-20 15:53:58 • ID: 2270

 There is a lively debate whether the idea of hand axe making spread from one region in Africa over further parts of the Continent into the old world, or whether we should rather suggest a repeated re-invention of this tool by Homo sp.

-A closer examination has above all the chronological data, which may be used for further modeling about this issue, derived from different disciplines.
+A closer examination has to include above all the chronological data, which may be used for further modeling about this issue, derived from different disciplines.

 Geomorphology and Ecology of the African Acheulian: Acheulian sites are found over Africa in a variety of geomorphological settings.
 They are present, for example, at artesian springs (e.g., Sidi Zin, Amanzi Springs), on the shores of paleo-lakes (e.g. Lake Natron, Koobi Fora), in more dry parts of sedimentary basins (e.g. Olduvai), along rivers (e.g. Melka Kunture, Gorgol River), but also in open grasslands habitats at low altitudes, and even on the flanks of the east African rift valley up to high altitudes (e.g. Gadeb, Isenya).

-Huge accumulations of handaxes and cleavers were found all over the Sahara, along green corridors, that connected the Sahara with the interior of the Continent at different times during the Pleistocene, over a dense network of rivers and lakes and their swampy environments.
+Huge accumulations of handaxes and cleavers were found all over the Sahara, tentatively along Pleistocene green corridors, that connected the Sahara with the interior of the Continent at different times, over a dense network of rivers and lakes and their swampy environments.

 Finally, the makers of the Acheulian reached the coastal regions of the Atlantic or the Mediterranean (for example the different sites at Casablanca).

-It remains unclear whether Homo sp. had already permanently invaded tropical rainforest zones before the MSA - most probably not.
+It remains unclear whether Homo sp. had already permanently invaded tropical rainforest zones before the early MSA (Sangoan and Lupemban) - most probably they did not.

 During the Middle Pleistocene, almost all habitats and a great variety of ecological niches were colonized and used over a period of 1.5 mya, which points to an extremely flexible hominin behavioral pattern.